EMPAT94/empat94.github.io/_gs/tutorial.md

 "Aye, but who's gonna dig such big hole.
 And I doubt the thing will just let us do whatever."
 (Carol)

-'Ah, so this is how craftsmen could help' (Me, to myself)
+'Ah, so this is how craftsmen could help.'
+(Me, to myself)

 "Assuming we could build a pitfall and lure the thing in, how are we going to kill it?
 The only weakness seems to be its eyes.
 I guess its belly could be as well.
 We gotta trap it upside down or sideways somehow."
 (Me sharing my train of thought)